 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredRadiofrequency ablation means applying heat energy to a painful nerve to reduce pain signals from the area, such as in lower back pain where it may be combined with injection therapy.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredRadiofrequency ablation means applying heat energy to a painful nerve to reduce pain signals from the area, such as in lower back pain where it may be combined with injection therapy.
 This video gives more information about radiofrequency ablation for lower back pain.

 RFA uses heat to temporarily block the nerves that send pain signals from the facet joints of the spine to the brain.
 Although temporary, the effects can last for up to a year or more in some cases.
 High frequency waves are used to create a lesion in the nerve, with the aim of preventing the transmission of pain.